williamouyang/okta.github.io/docs/resources/events.md

 ---
 layout: sdks
 title: Events
-category : Endpoints
+category : Resources
-tagline: "Endpoints - Events"
+tagline: "Events"
-tags : [endpoints, events]
+tags : [resource, events]
 icon: "glyphicon glyphicon-events"
 position: leftsidebar
-priority: 3
+priority: 5
 ---

 # Events

-### Overview
+## Overview

 The Event API provides read access to your organization's system log.
 The API is intended to export event data as a batch job from your organization to another system for reporting or analysis.